ValleyCreates Organizational Effectiveness Training Series

-The CFMW’s ValleyCreates organizational effectiveness training series will offer five training sessions for arts and creativity nonprofits.
+The CFMW’s ValleyCreates organizational effectiveness training series offers training sessions for arts and creativity nonprofits.
 Interested organizations must apply to participate and CFWM will select up to 10 organizations based on factors including organizational readiness and the ability to use the trainings to propel their organization to a new level of ability.

-- Arts & Creativity in Changing Times: Innovation, Diversity, Equity and Inclusion – Nov.
-14, 2018
+- Arts and Creativity in Changing Times: Innovation, Diversity, Equity and Inclusion

-Mini-Grant Opportunity: At the end of the training series, all participating organizations that have fulfilled the attendance requirement will be eligible to apply for a non-competitive mini-grant of up to $3,000.
+- Mini-Grant Opportunity: At the end of the training series, all participating organizations that have fulfilled the attendance requirement will be eligible to apply for a non-competitive mini-grant of up to $3,000.
 The mini-grant is intended to support activities identified during the training series that would help organizations advance the effectiveness of their organization.
-Mini-grants will be approved based on the merits of the application, and will include an additional $500 stipend for attendance at all 5 sessions.
+Mini-grants will be approved based on the merits of the application.

-The training program will be open to nonprofit arts and creativity organizations that:
+The training program is open to nonprofit arts and creativity organizations that:

 - Have a primary focus of arts/culture and/or creativity;